Park-J-lab/Rental-Management-System/README.md

 # Operating Manual
 Compile and run ‘src/main/Main.java’.
+Please use ‘85001’ as Manager ID, and ‘123’ as password for test.
 After logging in, you will see the main menu as below.

 ![image](https://github.com/Park-J-lab/Rental-Management-System/blob/master/src/images/1.jpg)